-Tuition fees and receipts from sales of services and products are recognized as revenue at the time the products are delivered or the services are substantially provided.
+Tuition fees, ancillary revenue and industry services are recognized as revenue at the time the products are delivered or the services are substantially provided.

-Rental revenue is recognized over the period earned.
+Facilities rental revenue is recognized over the period earned.

 Revenue related to fees or services received in advance of the fee being earned or the service performed is deferred and recognized when the fee is earned or service performed.